What is Bluetooth?

 A wireless connection is always less secure than a wired communication.
 Do you remember the old spy movies that showed secret agents connecting phone cables to listen to people talk?
 Interrupting cable communication is relatively difficult.

 Listening in the air is much easier because the information comes and goes in the open.
-All you have to do is to be within the range of the wireless transmitter to pick up its signals.
-Wireless Internet networks are encrypted (using scrambled communication) to resolve this issue.

-You can restrict specific devices so that they can only talk to certain trusted devices, for example, by allowing your cell phone to be controlled only by your Bluetooth hands-free headset and by no one else.
+You can restrict specific devices so they can only talk to certain trusted devices, for example, by allowing your cell phone to be controlled only by your Bluetooth hands-free headset and no one else.

 Is Bluetooth better or worse than Wi-Fi?